0xPolygon/polygon-docs/docs/zkEVM/get-started/state-sync-snapshots.md

 comments: true
 ---

+!!! important
+    New and streamlined state sync process coming online soon.

 Follow the instructions below to run a fast state sync on a database using the relevant snapshot, file name given in the [snapshots section](#snapshots).

 ## Sync a database